xcela/Exocore/_notes/step by step tutorial.md

 ---
-title: Step-by-step Tutorial
+title: Step-by-step Exocore Install on Github + Netlify
 published: true
 toc: true
 ---

-You can set up a public [[exocortex]] of your own in 5 minutes, with no code or installation, using entirely free services to host your site on the web.
+You can set up a personal website as a [[public exocortex]] with no code or installations with this 5 minute guide, using entirely free services to host your site on the web.

 All pages are converted from simple, non-code [[Markdown]] syntax, so you can focus purely on writing.

-The end result will look similar to this:
+The end result will look identical to this page.

 # Tutorial

-## Introduction
+## Background

 Github will be used as a cloud content management system - it's convenient to upload updates to, accessible and editable from anywhere, and keeps full version history of changes as well as provides easy options for back-up.